deflect-ca/deflect/README.md

 ```

 Under `orchestration` there is a `main.py` file.
-This will run the three main steps for deflect-next and it should be ran on the controller:
+This will run the three main steps for deflect-next and it should be run on the controller:
 - [optional] cert_converter_main
 - install_delta_config
 - make_nginx_public_main

-In short, to run deflect-next:
+In short, the following will generate config (from old-sites.yml), get certs from LE, and build/start/reload any containers that need it.
 ```bash
 python3 main.py
 ```